NGC 7727: Features

 In November 2021, scientists announced the discovery of a pair of supermassive black holes in NGC 7727, detected with the Very Large Telescope's multi-unit spectroscopic explorer (MUSE) at the European Southern Observatory.
 The black holes have masses of 154 and 6.3 million solar masses, and are separated 1,600 light years apart.
 The pair are among the closest confirmed supermassive black holes to Earth at about 89 million light years away.
 Although the pair are separated closely enough to gravitationally influence each other, the smaller black hole is not bound in orbit around the larger black hole due to the surrounding mass of the NGC 7727 core region.
 The black holes will eventually merge in the next 250 million years, producing powerful, low-frequency gravitational waves in the process.

+LGG 480 Group

+NGC 7727 is part of a galaxy group known as LGG 480 Group or NGC 7727 Group.
+It has at least 5 confirmed members, which are NGC 7723, NGC 7724, NGC 7727, MCG 2-60-7, MCG 2-60-10.